 The band went stone silent.
 More fans leaped onstage, mobbing the singer.
 “Wait a minute, wait a minute,” Brown repeated.
 “You make me look very bad, ‘cause I asked the po-lice to step back and you wouldn’t go down.
 Now that’s wrong, that’s wrong.
 You’re not being fair to yourself and me and all your race.”

 Back in the spotlight, James Brown said, “Now are we together, or are we ain’t?”
 He told the drummer, “Hit that thing, man,” and picked up where he left off with ‘Can’t stand it, can’t stand your love.’

-The show was rebroadcast, over and over, and thousands of angry young people stayed home.
+The show was then rebroadcast, over and over, and thousands of angry young people stayed home.

 The next day the local news media gave James Brown credit for keeping the peace.
 It was one of the things that meant most to him.

 With thanks to The Hardest Working Man: How James Brown Saved the Soul of America by James Sullivan.
-This story was updated from the 2014 version.
+This story was updated in 2018.